 Enter your email & I'll send it to your inbox.
 Plus, get great new recipes from me every week!

-If you love this recipe, make Jalapeno Popper Hasselback Chicken Breasts or Goat Cheese Stuffed Pork Chops next!
+If you love this recipe, don't miss Jalapeno Popper Hasselback Chicken Breasts or Goat Cheese Stuffed Pork Chops next!

 Jump to: